mubon08/repo3/README.md

-# Practing git repository for my six figure job
+#Practing git repository for my six figure job
+#This is how success is done by working at it